 Meeting Dates and Deadlines

-The HREBA Cancer Committee now meets twice monthly, as described in the official announcement.
+The HREBA Cancer Committee meets twice a month.

-Minimal risk applications including chart reviews, image reviews and laboratory based studies are processed through the delegated review pathway and are not subject to specific deadlines.
+Minimal risk applications including chart reviews, image reviews and laboratory based studies are processed through the delegated review pathway.

 For clinical trials conducted by multiple principal investigators at sites within AHS Cancer Control there is a single review process to reduce duplication of ethics review and the associated administrative burden.
 This process requires increased communication among researchers, research teams, Clinical Research Unit staff, and the HREBA-CC administrative staff.